History of the Adria Hotel Prague

 Over the centuries the building was owned by several proprietors and received numerous makeovers.
 In 1911 the “Blue Shoe” House was bought by the hotelier Emil Ročák, who carried out major renovation on the building converting it into hotel and restaurant facilities.
 During the reconstruction a restaurant hall was built in the basement containing a mezzanine floor with a gallery including a stage for cabaret and other similar show productions.
 Operating under the name of “NEPTUN”, the whole hotel building was approved for use in 1912.

 At that time the building was used by several outstanding performers, such as Emil Artur Longen, Saša Rašilov and Jaroslav Marvan.
-Having been purchased by the Municipal Savings Bank in December 1918, the house was then sold on to František Tichý, grandfather of the current owners, on Oct.
+Having been purchased by the Municipal Savings Bank in December 1918, the house was then sold on to František Tichý, grandfather of the current owners, and his wife Marie, on Oct.
 24, 1919.
 Apart from being a hotelier and owner of Building No. 784, František Tichý was also a founder of Czech Cinematography and from 1918 he held the position of its Chairman.

 Following the renovation in 1927 the hall was named after the “King” of Czech comedians and was called “Burian’s Theatre”.
 Vlasta Burian and his company performed here until 1928 and then the basement of the small hotel on Wenceslas Square was the place to go if you yearned to see the legendary duo of Czech theatre – Voskovec & Werich.
 When they moved their show a little further, into Vodičkova Street, the theatre was converted into the “Hollywood” cinema, which was in operation until 1930.
 In 1940 the State Heritage Office issued a certificate declaring House No. 784 a listed building and in 1951 it was seized by the national administration resulting in the entrance hall being changed into a Mechanika Co-operative workshop.
 In 1974 the basement premises of the front building were adapted becoming the seat of the Adria Student Club.